sithu/cmpe273-spring18/exams/mid-term/README.md

 ## Question II

-Create a client to the buffer ring REST server from the question I to access its APIs in client.py.
+Create a client for the buffer ring REST server from the question I to access its APIs in client.py.

 _Expected Output_